grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 #### Enterprise license configuration

-If you are GET, you need to configure a license, by adding the license to the `custom.yaml` file or by using a secret that contains the license.
+If you are using GET, you need to configure a license, by adding the license to the `custom.yaml` file or by using a secret that contains the license.
 Only one of these options should be used.

 > **NOTE**: The [Set up GET instructions](https://grafana.com/docs/enterprise-traces/latest/setup/#obtain-a-get-license) explain how to obtain a license.